Use 'Enter' for

 And therefore to a set mass and to a set amount of electric charge

-Cause the set size of the 'neutral' particle to be greater than the set size of the electron and the positron
+To be a greater set size, than the set size of the electron and the positron base particles

 As a suggestion